 Sherrod Brown – My personal favorite.
 I had rooted for him to run for President this year, and then hoped Hillary Clinton would offer the VP spot to him when she won the nomination.
 Brown was a US Representative from Ohio for 14 years, and then has been a Senator since 2006.
 He was also the Ohio Secretary of State from 1982 to 1990.
 Ideologically, he’s Elizabeth Warren, but with more experience and maybe a touch less charisma.
 He has expressed zero interest in running in the past, and will turn 68 the week before Election Day 2020.
 But 4 years, as I’ve already noted, is a long time.

 Tammy Duckworth – The newly elected Senator from Illinois would no doubt receive some scrutiny for not having been born in the United States, but since her father was a native-born American, the issue would likely go the same way as it did for Ted Cruz, John McCain, George Romney, Barry Goldwater, and Lowell Weicker.
 Despite having less overall political experience than most of this list, her resume is beyond impressive.
 She was commissioned as an officer in the Army Reserve, and became a helicopter pilot, specifically because it was an opportunity for a combat role, something denied to women at the time.
 She served for years in the Reserve, then the National Guard.
 In 2004, while serving in Iraq, her helicopter was shot down by an RPG, and she lost both of her legs, and almost lost her arm.
 After the injuries, she was fitted with prosthetics, and requested to remain in the Army Reserve.
 She finally retired in 2014 with the rank of Lieutenant Colonel.
 A year later, she finished her PhD in Human Services.
 Meanwhile, she served from 2006 to 2009 as the head of the Illinois Department of Veterans Affairs, was elected in 2012 and 2014 for two terms in the US House, and has now been elected to the Senate.
-She seems to hold positions the fit her solidly on the left side of the party.
+She seems to hold positions that place her solidly on the left side of the party.
 She’s relatively young, and will be 52 next Election Day.

 Al Franken – In 1999, Franken wrote a satirical novel titled, “Why Not Me?”
 It was a look at a fictional version of Franken running for President in 2000.
 Obviously the humor was (in part) due to a politically inexperienced entertainer running surprisingly successfully for the highest office in the land.
 17 years later, life imitated art, when a politically inexperienced entertainer ran surprisingly successfully for the highest office in the land.
 So, why not him?
 By 2020, Franken will have served in the US Senate 3 times longer than President Obama did.
 At least he will have his likely general election opponent beat in the experience category.
 He has been a generally reliable liberal voice and a serious policymaker.
 And after Donald Trump, it would be impossible to cast Franken as an unserious lightweight.